-Updated app versions are typically deployed every 3-5 weeks.
+Updated app versions are typically deployed multiple times a week.
 API updates are deployed 2-3 times a week.

 Our hosting is provided by Heroku (part of Salesforce) and Amazon Web Services.
-Heroku and AWS have intrusion detection systems in place (we also use AWS GuardDuty).
+Heroku and AWS have intrusion detection systems in place.
 As clients, we are not granted server access apart from the ability to deploy code.
 Heroku & AWS manage the OS and security.

 Customers’ community backends each run on their own 'stack' – this means that each community is completely isolated from other communities.

 Databases are deployed by AWS RDS in Multi-AZ.
 This provides a ‘hot spare’ should the primary instance suffer a failure.
 Snapshots are taken daily, and in case of catastrophic failure we keep off-site daily encrypted (AES-256) backups for 30 days before they are permanently erased.

 The RDS databases have encryption turned on (AES-256) which means data is encrypted at rest before being stored on disk.
 Encryption keys are stored in AWS KMS (Key Management Service).